 SaaS companies accelerate sales to hit profitability faster.
 VCs like Redpoint’s Tunguz look for companies who can get customers to start paying sooner.

-We studied relationships between trial lengths, conversion rates and models - the results surprised us.
 In some cases a company tested different trial lengths over the period or otherwise had some noisy data.
 We didn’t attempt to run cohorts but isolated most of them by averaging with TRIMMEAN.
 Again, this is preliminary.